Raathigesh/Raathigesh.github.io/_posts/2015-08-23-TypeScript 'For-of' Loop.md

 > Car
 {% endhighlight %}

-But under the hood TypeScript is translating this into good old for loop as below.
+For-of loop is available in TypeScript 1.5.
+If you are compiling to ECMASCRIPT 5 in TypeScript, under the hood TypeScript is translating this into good old for loop as below.

 {% highlight javascript %}
 var Items = ["Key", "Phone", "Car"];